CatalogueOfLife/general/API.md

 For recent taxa ideally we also want to know whether is is considered currently extinct, but known to have existed during the holocene.
 As species go extinct rather quickly these days and true extinction of species is difficult to assess, we propose to leave this job to other initiatives like the IUCN and only track whether an organism is known from the holocene.
-The following properties are proposed:
+The following properties are proposed THIS SHOULD BE REVISED:

  - livingPeriodStart: Earliest geological time in millions of years an organism is known to have lived on Earth
  - livingPeriodEnd: Latest geological time in millions of years an organism is known to have lived on Earth